waltervh/BornAgain-website/content/documentation/working-with-python/fitting/fitting-highlights/importing-experimental-data/index.md

 ## Importing experimental data

-BornAgain i/o module supports only very few file formats: `ascii`, `tiff` and our own internal format.
-This might be not enough when it comes to the fitting the data obtained from some particular instrument.
+The BornAgain I/O module supports only a few file formats: `ascii`, `tiff` and our own internal format.
+This might be not enough when it comes to the fitting of data obtained from some particular instrument.
 However, we fully support fitting of the data presented in the form of `numpy` arrays.

-Thus, fitting workflow is following
+The fitting workflow is as follows:

-* User imports the data into numpy array.
+* The user imports the data into a numpy array.
-* User creates simulation with beam, sample and detector defined.
+* The user creates a simulation with a beam, sample and detector defined.
-  * The number of detector pixels must match the shape of numpy array.
+  * The number of detector pixels must match the shape of the numpy array.
-  * User create region of interest to simulate/fit only some selected rectangle on his experimental image.
+  * The user creates a region of interest to simulate/fit only some selected rectangle on his experimental image.
-* User passes simulation and numpy array to fitting engine.
+* The user passes the simulation and numpy array to the fitting engine.

-### Using fabio library
+### Using the fabio library

-In code snippet below we show how to create a numpy array from the file in `edf` format using [fabio](https://pypi.org/project/fabio/) library.
+In the code snippet below we show how to create a numpy array from a file in `edf` format using the [fabio](https://pypi.org/project/fabio/) library.

 {{< highlight python >}}
 import fabio